DBTaylor/tauri-comms/readme.md

 Description
 ---

-This app makes a single invoke call when it starts ("test"), and displays the result in the main app window.
+This app makes a single invoke call when it starts ("test") and display the result in the main app window.
 The backend will print "test" when receiving the command.

 Setup
 ---